 - 1 tablespoon of vegetable or mineral oil

 Throw all of that in a blender and you are ready to go!

 Bonus: Add 6-10 cloves of garlic to the spray to get the benefits of the garlic spray mentioned above.

-If you don’t have chili peppers or garlic laying around, you can use a mixture of dish soap with water instead.
-While it won’t have as great an impact and kill insects like the others, it will still help repel aphids, whiteflies, spider mites, and a few other insects in your vegetable garden.
+If you don’t have chili peppers or garlic laying around, you can use a mixture of liquid soap with water instead.
+It will help repel aphids, whiteflies, spider mites, and a few other insects in your vegetable garden.

 - 2 teaspoons of non-detergent dish soap

 Types of Pest Control Methods

 There are many different types of pest control, so let’s walk through each so you understand what you’re bringing into the garden.